 Most rural counties do not have a psychiatrist to care for the common conditions of depression or anxiety.
 This study will describe the provider workforce that cares for rural elderly patients with depression/anxiety, including regional and rural-urban variations in mental healthcare provision.

-Topics: Health services, Medicare, Mental health, Nurse practitioners, Physician assistants, Physicians, Substance abuse, Workforce
+Topics: Health services, Medicare, Mental and behavioral health, Nurses and nurse practitioners, Physician assistants, Physicians, Substance use and treatment, Workforce